The Science Behind Pit Stains & How to Stop Them

 Then you have to consider the wear and tear that sweat stains inflict on your nicest dress shirts and the cost of replacing them every few months.
 This can add up to hundreds — even thousands — of dollars each year.

 Pit stains just aren’t pretty.
 And no one should have to toss out dress shirts and T-shirts like yesterday’s lunch.
 Thompson Tee sweat proof shirts have empowered me to wear deodorant instead of forcing my pits to endure constant redness and irritation from clinical-strength antiperspirants.

-Made from premium combed cotton and bamboo, Thompson Tee undershirts can endure the most intense sweating events and up to a year’s worth of washes.
+Made from premium combed cotton and rayon from bamboo, Thompson Tee undershirts can endure the most intense sweating events and up to a year’s worth of washes.
 The sweat proof Hydro-Shield technology is integrated into the underarms of every Thompson Tee.
 The barrier traps sweat and releases it as vapor — meaning no more yellow pit stains.